murribu/wcsb/src/notes/meetings.2024-06-17.md

 ## Mr. Golden's Evaluation and Contract Extension

-Each board member rates Mr. Golden on a scale of 1-5 against the goals he set for himself at the beginning of the school year.
+Every year, each board member rates Mr. Golden on a scale of 1-5 against the goals he set for himself at the beginning of the school year.
 Different goals are weighted differently, but the bottom line is that his score was 3.81 this year, compared to 3.73 last year.

 Also of note, Mr. Golden received the Superintendent of the Year award from the TN Organization of School Superintendents in May of 2024 ([link](https://williamsonchamber.com/uncategorized/golden-named-mid-cumberland-superintendent-of-the-year/)).